jaymoid/JavaConcurrentCollectionsDiagram/README.md

-# Java 8 Concurrent Collections Diagram
+# Java 8 Concurrent Collections Diagram / Cheat Sheet

 Diagram that summarieses the concurrent collections in Java.
 I originally produced this when studying for my Java 7 exam, but find I refer to it when at work, so I thought I would share it.
 Any suggestions/corrections/etc, please raise an issue or tweet me @jaymoid.